Ask a Professor: The Fight for Full Practice Authority by Pennsylvania’s NPs

 The Promise of Expanded Practice Authority for Pennsylvania’s NPs

-“My work on Full Scope of Practice started more than 40 years ago,” Dr. O’Sullivan says.
+“My work on full scope of practice started more than 40 years ago,” Dr. O’Sullivan said.
 “More recently, State Representative Jesse Topper sat on the PABON with me and truly heard the issues before he left the Board and became a State Representative.”

-Other predominantly rural states, such as Nevada, have retired their collaborative agreement requirements, and as a result, seen an increase of 20 percent in the number of NPs seeking licensure.
+Other predominantly rural states, such as Nevada, have retired their collaborative agreement requirements and, as a result, have seen a 20 percent increase in the number of NPs seeking licensure.
 Six years after Arizona retired its legal condition of physician involvement in NP practice, the state’s rural areas saw a 73 percent increase in NP practice.
-These are exactly the sort of results that Pennsylvania needs and the state’s NPs are advocating heavily for the type of legislation that would help realize them.
+These are exactly the sort of results that Pennsylvania needs, and the state’s NPs are advocating heavily for the type of legislation that would help realize them.

-“Our NP students and all Pennsylvania NPs are writing and talking to their representatives, especially those in the districts of a person on the House Professional Committee, to help us move the bill out of committee for a full vote this year,” Dr. O’Sullivan says.
+“Our NP students and all Pennsylvania NPs are writing and talking to their representatives, especially those in the districts of a person on the House Professional Committee, to help us move the bill out of committee for a full vote,” Dr. O’Sullivan says.

 NPs are expertly trained to provide team-based, patient-centered care.
 In practice, this means taking a holistic approach that looks at and listens to the whole patient.
 Pennsylvania’s legislators would be wise to view their state in the same fashion.